hiramekun/dotfiles/README.md

 3. Run `:call dein#install()` in Neovim to install the new plugin

 The modular design makes it easy to extend language support, add new tools, or customize the development environment.

-### Summary of Enhancements

-This enhanced Neovim configuration transforms your editor into a full-featured IDE with:

-**🚀 Go Development Excellence**:
-- Enhanced LSP with gopls, staticcheck, and gofumpt
-- Integrated testing with neotest-go
-- Full debugging support with DAP and Delve
-- Comprehensive tooling via vim-go and go.nvim

-**🔧 Modern Development Tools**:
-- 40+ carefully selected plugins for maximum productivity
-- Support for 15+ programming languages
-- Advanced debugging, testing, and formatting capabilities
-- Beautiful UI with multiple colorscheme options

-**⚡ Performance & Usability**:
-- Fast file navigation with Telescope + FZF
-- Smart code folding and text objects
-- Efficient movement with Hop
-- Integrated terminal and Git workflows

-**🛡️ Robust & Reliable**:
-- Safe plugin loading with graceful error handling
-- Automatic dependency management
-- Comprehensive key mapping documentation
-- Easy extensibility for future needs

-The configuration provides an IDE-like experience while maintaining Neovim's speed and flexibility, making it perfect for Go development and general programming tasks.